-BC59.
-The Task Force reached a consensus-for-exposure that the amendments in this proposed Update could be applied using either a prospective approach or a retrospective approach because the Task Force does not expect that the benefits of requiring retrospective application would justify the incremental costs to all entities.
-The Task Force noted that retrospective application would only apply to instruments settled after the adoption of the amendments in Update 2020-06, which would diminish some of the comparability benefits that are normally associated with retrospective application.
-Also, the Task Force considered that if the guidance were required retrospectively, then preparers would have to explain (and investors or other allocators of capital would have to understand) the effect of adopting the guidance on already derecognized convertible debt instruments that do not have any effect on an entity's future cash flows.
+BC86.
+During initial deliberations, the EITF determined that entities could apply either a prospective approach or a retrospective approach because the EITF did not expect that the benefits of requiring retrospective application would justify the incremental costs to all entities.
+The EITF noted that retrospective application would only apply to instruments settled after the adoption of the amendments in Update 2020-06, which would diminish some of the comparability benefits that are normally associated with retrospective application.
+Also, the EITF considered that if the guidance were required retrospectively, preparers would have to explain (and investors or other allocators of capital would have to understand) the effect of adopting the guidance on already derecognized convertible debt instruments that do not have any effect on an entity's future cash flows.
 Furthermore, in the context of other projects (for example, the Board's project on targeted improvements to the accounting for long-duration insurance contracts), stakeholders have indicated that there can be a significant burden on both preparers and practitioners to apply new guidance to derecognized arrangements.